 Or used to make a stew.

 If you buy a jar of kimchi and are afraid it will go to waste, don’t worry.
-There are so many recipes you can make with it, as proven by extensive lists like this one.
+There are so many recipes you can make with it, as proven by this extensive Pinterest board.

 A very popular dish in Korean restaurants is bibimbap.
 It’s a bowl of rice with vegetables, meat and a raw egg on top that is typically served on a hot stone plate.
 The temperature of the plate cooks the egg as you stir all the ingredients together before eating.